Our world is changing. Are you ready to adapt your salon business model to this new world?

 The production model is an old model that has been around for centuries.
 This is when a business creates value by manufacturing and selling finished goods.

-The model is already commonly adopted by salons that managed to build a known brand with their salon to later launch their own line of products.
-This has been considered a higher-risk revenue model in the past as you’ve had to invest in R&D to develop your own line of products.
-Today this is much easier with many 3rd party manufacturers available to offer white-label, ready-made products, and hence more salons are entering this space.
+The model is already commonly adopted by salons that managed to build a known brand with their salon to launch their line of products later.
+This has been considered a higher-risk revenue model as you’ve had to invest in R&D to develop your line of products.
+Today, this is much easier with many 3rd party manufacturers available to offer white-label, ready-made products, and hence, more salons are entering this space.

 Going with a production model doesn’t necessarily have to mean launching physical products.
 You can also launch digital products – like online training or eBooks.
 The possibilities are endless.